Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Our addition tells Webpack to load any files that end with `.less` using `style!css!less`.
 The `test:` part is a regex that describes which files to match, and the `loader` part uses bangs to chain three loaders.
 The file is first compiled with `less`, then compiled into `css`, and finally loaded as a `style`.

-At least, that's how I understand it.
-These loader incantations can get pretty intricate.
-To be honest, I usually copy-paste them from examples in README files.
-Better safe than sorry.

-If everything went smoothly, we should now be able to use `require('./style.less')` to load style definitions.
+If everything went well, we should now be able to use `require('./style.less')` to load style definitions.
 This is great because it allows us to have separate style files for each component, and that makes our code more reusable since every module comes with its own styles.

 ## Change a few knickknacks